The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Who fought to hold gold’s ground as a means of exchange?
 GATA and a few gold bugs?

-A later commentator on “The Art of War,” Chia Lin, remarks: “if you fight with all your might, there is a chance of life; whereas death is certain if you cling to your corner.
+A later commentator on “The Art of War,” Chia Lin, remarks: “If you fight with all your might, there is a chance of life, whereas death is certain if you cling to your corner.
 A lofty mountain in front, a large river behind, advance impossible, retreat blocked.”
-Another commentator, Ch‘en Hao, says: “to be on ‘desperate ground’ is like sitting in a leaking boat or crouching in a burning house.”
+Another commentator, Ch‘en Hao, says: “To be on ‘desperate ground’ is like sitting in a leaking boat or crouching in a burning house.”

 My friends, we have been burnt.
 We are sunk.
 The Fed has won the war, for now.
 They have maintained their franchise of total control over the monetary system.